syncfusion/ej2-angular-docs/src/documenteditor/document-editor/keyboard-shortcut.md

 ---
 title: "Keyboard Shortcuts"
 component: "DocumentEditor"
-description: "Learn the keyboard shortcuts supported in JavaScript document editor and its behaviors."
+description: "Learn the keyboard shortcuts supported in Angular document editor and its behaviors."
 ---

 # Keyboard Shortcuts